 to the performance of a student group on any of the three

 base indicators (for 2011) or within one of the 4 indexes (for 2013).

 accountability ratings and the PEG list be aligned?

 has been in place since 1995.
 The standards for the last accountability

-system (begun in 2004) increased in rigor each year, and
+system (re-designed for 2013) increase in rigor each year, and

 do not correlate with the PEG statute.